 How do you feel about those 5 minute hairstyles for school?

 From these suggestions you can get two weeks of school day hair styles without repeating the same one twice!

-They can be achieved with only a few simple steps and have your little one off to school with super cute hair that will last the whole day through!
+These hairdos can be achieved with only a few simple steps.
+Your little one will be off to school with super cute hair that will last the whole day through!